NICTA/scoobi/README.md

   val x: DList[String] = ...
 ```

-Some of the examples also use `DList` objects that are paramertised by a pair (Scala
+Some of the examples also use `DList` objects that are parameterized by a pair (Scala
 [`Tuple2`](http://www.scala-lang.org/api/current/scala/Tuple2.html) type).
-In fact, Scoobi supports `DList` objects that are paramertised by Scala tuples up to arity 8, and in addition,
+In fact, Scoobi supports `DList` objects that are parameterized by Scala tuples up to arity 8, and in addition,
 supports arbitrary nesting:

 ```scala